-- Luigi isn't given much respect in the RPG spin off games.
-In Superstar Saga, most people don't know who Luigi is and refer to him as the guy in green or some other variant.
-In The Thousand Year Door, the game hints that Luigi's successes in his own adventure is exaggerated since most of Luigi's allies always complains about how he screwed up a lot.
+- Luigi isn't given much respect in the RPG spin-off games.
+In Mario & Luigi: Superstar Saga, most people don't know who Luigi is and refer to him as the guy in green or some other variant.
+In Paper Mario: The Thousand-Year Door, the game hints that Luigi's successes in his own adventure is exaggerated since most of Luigi's allies always complains about how he screwed up a lot.

 - Webcomic example: Rudasor in Elijah and Azuu.
 "Even from myself I get no respect."

 - She isn't one anymore, but in her original few appearances, Zoe from Sluggy Freelance had shades of this.
 In particular, in her first appearance, she was locked out of her car, trampled twice by a mob of people, and then beaten up twice by Bun-Bun.
 While is was never as pronounced as her first appearance, nor is it still in effect, but random unfortunate stuff (such as failing her midterms due to changes to history that she had a hand in being on the test) happening to Zoe was a bit of a running gag for a few years after the strip started.
 Eventually, she got past it, but she's still a Weirdness Magnet, so it's not all gone.

 - White Mage from 8-Bit Theater.
 She sometimes appears to be the only person in the world with both a fully developed moral compass and an IQ above room temperature.